 - Line 1, The Yonge-University-Spadina Subway will run all night from Downsview to Finch

 - Line 2, The Bloor-Danforth Subway will run all night from Kipling to Kennedy

 Some surface routes will be diverted around event street closures.

 - 501 Queen Streetcar will be diverted onto King Street between Spadina Avenue and Church Street.

 Park & Ride

-Regular GO Train service runs half hourly on Saturday, October 3 along the Lakeshore line between Aldershot and Oshawa.
+Regular GO Train service runs every half hour on Saturday, October 1 along the Lakeshore line between Aldershot and Oshawa.
 The rest of the GO network is served by GO Bus.

 Special late-night service

-The following extra trains will run to and from Union Station.
+To accommodate the late-night festivities, GO Transit is running extra trains to and from Union Station.